mawhal/Calvert_O-Connor_eelgrass/Data/R_Code_for_Data_Prep/master_data/_READMEmasterData.md

 * Created from macro_18S/18S_allyears_unfiltered.RDS
 * Data from 2015-2018
 * Rows are unique samples, all from old leaves
+* Amplicon Sequence Variants (ASV)--like OTU's but not grouped---each unique sequence kept separate
-* What do the column names mean?
-ASV?
+* What do the number mean?

 #### MASTER_microeuk_ASV_level_1000_COVERAGE_RAREF.csv
 * Data from 2015-2018